Oil down as supply offsets dollar, Brent-U.S. spread near week high

 Brent LCOc1 closed down 46 cents, or nearly 1 percent, at $57.08.

-Brent's premium to U.S. crude CL-LCO1=R, a favourite play in oil, widened by more than $1 to above $10 a barrel on Thursday, hitting a near one-week high.
+Brent's premium to U.S. crude CL-LCO1=R, a favorite play in oil, widened by more than $1 to above $10 a barrel on Thursday, hitting a near one-week high.

 Oil prices had risen earlier after the dollar's rally stalled on weak U.S. February retail sales data.
 Dollar-denominated commodities, such as oil, become more appealing to holders of other currencies when the greenback depreciates.
 [FRX/]